simonmichael/hledger/doc/manual.md

     end

-If `!end` is omitted, the effect lasts to the end of the file.
+If `end` is omitted, the effect lasts to the end of the file.
 The above is equivalent to:

     2010/01/01